Apeiros-46B/qalc.nvim/README.md

   ```
 </details>

-## Planned Features
+## Planned Changes

-List of features I will most likely implement in the near future (if I have enough free time)
+The following is a list of things I will most likely change/implement in the near future (if I have enough free time).
+Items are ordered by priority.

+- (perf) Keeping the `qalc` process alive instead of calling it on every buffer update
+- (perf) Only recalculating what is necessary instead of recalculating the whole buffer on every update
-- Keyboard shortcut to copy result
+- (feat) Adding a keyboard shortcut to copy result
+- (fix) Fixing `set` and related commands breaking virtual text and diagnostics if used at the beginning of the buffer
-- Syntax highlighting
+- (feat) Adding custom syntax highlighting (long-term)
-- Less buggy parser (especially for `set` command)
-- (Long-term) [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) integration for completion of variables, functions, and units
+- (feat) Adding [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) integration for completion of variables, functions, and units (long-term)